-A conversation with Maximilian Büsser is in a metaphorical sense like a rollercoaster ride.
-A wild ride through the human soul, shaped by euphoria and joy, before heading free fall straight into sympathy.
-Maximilian Büsser, the formerly creative little boy once got lost to the industry, where he was responsible for profit and growth.
-In the prime of his life, successful, but grief-stricken, he turned his back on the supposedly great career and founded the independent watch lab MB&F. Full of enthusiasm, Büsser plunged into work, but some serious throwbacks shook the young business already shortly after.
-He never regretted this step of independence, because the creative man inside him is finally back.
-We met Maximilian Büsser in Geneva, where he founded MB&F in 2005 and meanwhile also M.A.D.
+A conversation with Maximilian Büsser is (at least in a metaphorical sense) like a rollercoaster.
+Our talk over lunch was a wild journey through the human soul, shaped by euphoria and joy, which suddenly headed free fall into deep compassion and sympathy.
+Maximilian Büsser, a once creative little boy, got lost to an industry in which he became responsible for profit and growth.
+In his prime, as a successful but grief-stricken man, he turned his back on his supposedly great career and founded independent watch lab MB&F. Full of enthusiasm, Büsser immersed himself in his work, but some serious setbacks shook the young business shortly after its foundation.
+Büsser never regretted this step towards independence, because the creative man inside him could finally make a comeback.
+We met Maximilian Büsser in Geneva, where he founded MB&F in 2005, as well as the M.A.D.
 Gallery, the first mechanical art gallery in the world.
-In our interview, the founder and great mind that we like to call the ‘Ridley Scott of watchmaking’ tells us about his many ups and downs in his life, that he is not there to give time and why the brand purposely financially stagnates since 2013.
+In our interview, the founder and great mind who we like to call the ‘Ridley Scott of watchmaking’ tells us about his many ups and downs in his life, and why the brand purposely being financially stagnating ever since 2013.

 1. What does a mechanical watch mean to you, which watch are you wearing today and which one do you wear the most?

 Mechanical watchmaking pretty much saved my life.
-It all started 28 years ago, when I bumped into Henry-John Belmont who was general manager of Jaeger-LeCoultre at that time.
-During a very uncertain period for mechanical watches, he offered me a job asking: “do you want to be one of a few saving this company?”, and I accepted.
-I studied engineering before, which was a rather sober environment – and by entering the watch industry, I could mix engineering with beauty and humanity.
+It all started 28 years ago, when I bumped into Henry-John Belmont, who was general manager of Jaeger-LeCoultre at that time.
+During a very uncertain period for mechanical watches, he offered me a job, asking, “Do you want to be one of the few saving this company?”.
+I accepted.
+I studied engineering before, which was a rather sober environment, and by entering the watch industry, I could mix engineering with beauty and humanity.
 There I found a real passion and a surrogate family.
 You must know that my dad and I never got along very well, so Belmont became my surrogate dad.
-Watchmaking is one of the most important factors of what’s made the man I am today.
+Watchmaking is one of the most important factors of what has made the man I am today.
 I was very creative as a child, but I was always the weird one at school and I didn’t have any friends.
 Watchmaking has allowed me to become somebody who is proud of what he has done, someone that feels balanced for the first time.
 That is my bond with mechanical watches.

 And today I am wearing my HM6, one of my favourite pieces ever.
 I like to switch between this one and my Legacy Machine Perpetual, which is made in cooperation with Stephen McDonnell, who reinvented one of the most complex traditional watchmaking complications.
 He is the only genius that I have ever met.
-He has never learned watchmaking, he has taught himself from scratch, totally mind-blowing to me.
+He never studied watchmaking, and he taught himself from scratch – totally mind-blowing.

-2. You have been with JLC for seven years and at the age of 31 already, you became CEO of the brand “Harry Winston, Inc. Rare Timepieces” based in Geneva.
-You had the best prospects to make a great career at the most established brands of the watch industry.
-Why did you take the risk to go into self-employment?
+2. You had been with JLC for seven years and at the age of 31, you became CEO of the brand “Harry Winston, Inc. Rare Timepieces” based in Geneva.
+You had the best prospects to make a great career at the most established brands in the watch industry.
+Why did you take the risk to become self-employed?

 1998 and 1999 were the worst two years of my professional life.
-But we managed to put Harry Winston on the map of watchmaking, just like it was well recognized for its jewellery.
-But the bigger the company was growing, the less I enjoyed myself.
+But we managed to put Harry Winston on the map of watchmaking, giving it the same level of recognition as its jewellery.
+However, the more the company was grew, the less I enjoyed myself.
 Although I was a young and successful CEO, I did not feel proud because the little creative boy I used to be had sold out.
 Instead, I had become a marketing man, creating products that would please as many people as possible and sell as much as possible.
 Well, that’s what I was hired to do but I was disgusted with myself, because I created pieces that I didn’t even like.

-I worked for a couple of years secretly on creating my own brand, where I finally could work with friends that share the same values, and finally took the big step of resigning to my boss and partners’ shock.
-Everyone told me how difficult it would be and funny enough, even I asked myself: “who on earth would want to buy these horological creatures?”.
+I worked for a couple of years secretly on creating my own brand, where I finally could work with friends that share the same values, and finally took the big step of resigning, to my boss and partners’ shock.
+Everyone told me how difficult it would be, and funnily enough, I even asked myself, “Who on earth would want to buy these horological creations?”.
 But when you fall in love with something, you don’t care about the consequences.
 You just carry on doing what makes your heart beat faster.

 Luckily, I still had my flat.
 But although I had put some money aside, it was far from enough to get this brand off the ground.
-At the very start, I managed to convince six retailers in 2005 to pay me two years in advance one-third of their opening order.
-That brought in another 700.000 Swiss francs.
-I was hoping to deliver my first piece at the end of 2006.
-But the main sub-contractor I was working with, who did the engineering of the movements and produced the components to assemble the movements got sold in May 2006 to a brand.
+At the very start, I managed to convince six retailers in 2005 to pay me, two years in advance, one-third of their opening order.
+That brought in another 700,000 Swiss francs.
+I was hoping to deliver my first piece by the end of 2006.
+But the main sub-contractor I was working with, who did the engineering of the movements and produced the components to assemble the movements, was sold off in May 2006 to a brand.
 And clearly, the brand didn’t want to make movements for third parties, but for themselves.
 You can imagine how devastated I was.

-The next issue we faced was, that we were missing 50 out of 365 movement parts and did not have the assembly plans.
+The next issue we faced was that we were missing 50 out of 365 movement parts and did not have the assembly plans.
 We had to redo components and eventually it took us six months to assemble two movements.
 By then, I had already spent all the money I received in advance.
 And I thought to myself, if I go bankrupt now, I will spend the rest of my life paying back money to the retailers, who had trusted me.
 But we managed to deliver the first two pieces of HM1 on the second week of June 2007.
 And the retailers paid me the next 65%, but as I had already spent the first third they gave me in advance, my margin was gone.
-Somehow, I survived and in 2008 things seemed to go better – until in September 2008, Lehman Brothers goes down.
-To cut a long story short: I never had to bath in public toilets like Felix, but we had our fair share of nightmares.
-We had four really tough years in 2007, 2008, 2012 and 2014 for all different reasons.
-Since 2014 finally, it’s rock n roll.
+Somehow, I survived and in 2008 things seemed to go better – until in September 2008, Lehman Brothers went down.
+To cut a long story short: I never had to bathe in public toilets like Felix, but we had our fair share of nightmares.
+We had four really tough years in 2007, 2008, 2012 and 2014, all for different reasons.
+Since 2014 though, finally, it’s all rock ‘n’ roll.

 – By what financial means did you manage to establish the brand MB&F?
 Did you ever have any external investors?

 Never.
-In 14 years we have created 16 calibres, financed initially by my little savings and we never had an investor.
+Within 14 years we have created 16 calibres, financed initially by my little savings, and we never had an investor.
 We have never made a loss, but we have barely ever made a profit either.
 That is life on the edge…

 4. What was your first experience with mechanical watches?